Bad presentation habits are easy to find and hard to break. The good ones are available to us all and we don’t have to look too far to find them.

 – Why should they care about this?

-– Do you know how they feel now?
+– How do they feel now?

-– How do they want to feel?
+– What do I want them to feel?

 As you can see, there are a number of very important questions which need to be asked and answered long before we open our laptops.
 Once we make the effort to really understand our audience, we increase the likelihood of them understanding us.